Lineage Group works exclusively with business families, founders and family offices.

 Business Family: Strategic transformation of a multi-generational agri-business family

-Lineage began by listening across generations — identifying where values met vision.
-Together, they set family-wide goals, clarified the agri-business strategy, and mapped out the family's desired role with their wealth.
+Lineage began by listening across generations to identify where values met vision.
+Together, we set family-wide goals, clarified the agri-business strategy, and mapped out the family's desired role with their wealth.

 Lineage also worked directly with the business leadership to implement reporting systems and decision frameworks.

-Today, the Williams family isn't just running a business — they're building a legacy.
+Today, the family isn't just running a business — they're building a legacy.

 -